 To get you started, click on the “Action” menu at the top and select “Create Basic Task”.
 A wizard that will get you through the steps to schedule a task will open up.
-Once you get a hang of it, you can use the “Create Task” option to get more customization option to create tasks.
+Once you get the hang of it, you can use the “Create Task” option to get more customization options to create tasks.

 7. Reliability Monitor

 Another handy tool to find problems in your PC and resolve them, the Reliability Monitor is much like the Event Viewer tool, but it is very easy to read and only lists problems that are actually harmful.

 If you are recently having problems with an application or Windows itself, then the Reliability Monitor may be able to help.

 To access the Reliability Monitor, go to Control Panel > System and Security > Security and Maintenance.
 Here click on “Maintenance” and select “View reliability history” from below.

 Reliability Monitor will show a performance graph over time with errors and problems listed under each day.
 You can click on a day to see all the errors or events, and double-clicking on an error shows more details and possible solutions.

 You don’t need a third-party tool to check whether the memory (RAM) of your PC is working fine or not, Windows has a built-in Memory Diagnostic tool for it.
 It will scan your PC for any memory issues and let you know of a bad memory.

 Note: Memory Diagnostic scan requires your PC to restart, so make sure you have saved all your data before using this function.

 In the “Run” dialog, type “mdsched.exe” and hit enter.
 You will be asked when you would like to “Restart” and scan the PC.
 Choose the appropriate option, and your PC will restart and then start the Memory Diagnostic scan.